adhi2801/LFAT-Deepfake-Detection/README.md

 ## Results
 Experimental results demonstrate that LFAT achieves improved cross-dataset generalization compared to baseline CNN-based models, while maintaining lightweight inference suitable for resource-constrained environments.

-Detailed quantitative results and evaluation plots are provided in the project report.
+Quantitative comparisons, ROC curves, and performance plots are provided in the `assets/` and `results/` directories.

 ---